ujjalsaha/FacultySearchEngine/README.md

 <details>
    <summary>Added more filter criteria.
 Click to learn more.</summary>
    <br/>
    <p>ExpertSearch v2.0 maintains structured data set in database.
-Based on search query with filters we can retrieve all saved bio-data matching the filters and apply ranking to only the filtered bio-data set for a specific query.
+Based on search query with filters we can retrieve all saved bio-data matching the filters and apply elasticsearch ranking to only the filtered bio-data set for a specific query.
    This is how the new system able to offer more filter criterion as compared to the existing ExpertSearch system</p>
    <img/>
 </details>